oscarolsson94/security/inlämning2.md

 ![image](https://user-images.githubusercontent.com/69190482/118667761-8ff47d00-b7f4-11eb-9fd8-72e5679f0da0.png)
 *How the scheme of the attack would look*

 Even though the perpetrator now has access to the data.
 Most of todays sensitive data will be encrypted in some way.
+Depending on your security level and precautions taken however, that might or might not be easier than you think.

 ## How to prevent a Man in the middle attack